 - Negotiate a suitable settlement with the insurance company

 Whether the lawsuit is filed against a third party or a government entity, it can get complicated quickly.
 Don’t risk a successful outcome by trying to handle this kind of case on your own.
-Contact the attorneys at The Law Offices of Michael A. DeMayo today to schedule your free consultation at 877-529-1222.
+Contact the attorneys at DeMayo Law Offices today to schedule your free consultation at 877-529-1222.